gauravsri/Getting-and-Cleaning-Data-Course-Project/codebook.md

 # Codebook for Getting and Cleaning Data Course Project

+- The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
+- The gyroscope units are rad/seg.
+- Features are normalized and bounded within [-1,1].

 ## Subject
    identifier of the subject who carried out the experiment